juliensees/Google-cybersecurity-certificate-notes/module-7.md

 			"HELLO"[1:4]
   			ELL

 - Index Method - used to search in a string
     - .index()
     - finds the first occurrence of the input in a string and returns its location
       - remember, they're case sensitive

-			#Use the index string method
+			#Use the index string method.
 			print("HELLO".index"E"))
 			1

 ### Strings are immutable - they cannot be changed after it is created and assigned a value